 Step 4: Fire it up

-If the jump is successful and your car fires up, leave it running while you disconnect the cables.
-Making sure not to let the clamps touch while any part of the cable is still attached to the battery, disconnect the clamps in the reverse order of how they were attached, starting with the black clamp clipped to the car being jumped, and ending with the red clamp on the positive terminal of that car’s battery.
+If the car fires up, leave it running while you disconnect the cables.
+Making sure not to let the clamps touch while any part of the cable is still attached to a battery; disconnect them in the reverse order you attached them in, starting with the black clamp clipped to the car being jumped, and ending with the red clamp on the positive terminal.

 Once the cables are disconnected, keep your car running and drive it for at least 15 minutes to give the alternator enough time to charge the battery.
 Keep the jumper cables handy in case you end up needing them again, too.
 If you have to ask for a jump every day, and if you know your battery is good, you likely have an alternator problem.

 - How long do car batteries last?

 - Is your check engine light on?
 Here are 10 possible reasons why

 - What to pack in a car emergency kit

 - How to drive stick in a manual transmission car